CamilleDang/proj3/README.md

 <img width="150" src="cam1.png">  <img width="150" src="cam2.png">  <img width="150" src="cam3.png">  <img width="150" src="cam4.png"> <img width="150" src="cam5.png">  <img width="150" src="cam6.png">
 <img width="150" src="cam7.png">  <img width="150" src="cam8.png">  <img width="150" src="cam9.png">  <img width="150" src="cam10.png">  <img width="150" src="cam11.png">  <img width="150" src="cam12.png">

+I then found the correspondence points for each of the images, and created a gif from the previous image to current image for all images except for the first.
+Then, I stitched all the gifs together to create a huge morph sequence.

-Here is a music video to one of my favorite instrumentals ever - "Growing Up" by Nate Blaze.
+Here is the resulting music video of this morph sequence to one of my favorite instrumentals ever - "Growing Up" by Nate Blaze.
 How fitting!

 *Click on baby me to go to the Youtube video!*